adrian-azu/Larave-vue-videojs/README.md

 ##Mac Os, Ubuntu and windows users continue here:
 - Create a database locally named `backendexam` utf8_general_ci
 - Download composer https://getcomposer.org/download/
-- Pull Laravel/php project: `https://github.com/dekarona22/Larave-vue-videojs.git`.
+- Pull Laravel/php project: `git clone https://github.com/dekarona22/Larave-vue-videojs.git`.
 - Rename `.env.example` file to `.env`inside your project root and fill the database information.
   (windows wont let you do it, so you have to open your console cd your project root directory and run `mv .env.example .env` )
 - Open the console and cd your project root directory